AlexJukes/CV/README.md

  | [Beatroute](https://github.com/AlexJukes/beatroute) | Single page web application which enables a user to generate a Spotify playlist based on the country selection of their choice. | JavaScript, jQuery, Node JS, APIs, OOD, TDD|
  | [Gilded Rose Kata](https://github.com/AlexJukes/GildedRose-Refactoring-Kata) | A Ruby solution to The Gilded Rose kata, refactoring a client's legacy code to preserve existing functionality and allow for simple extendability. | Ruby, OOD, TDD |
  | [Makers Society](https://github.com/UltimateCoder00/Makers-Society) | An Ethereum-based blockchain application that allows citizens to send native crypto-currency to other members and vote in a participatory democracy. | Ethereum, Solidity, Truffle, Mocha/Chai, Node JS, React, MetaMask |

-## <a name="skills"> Skills </a>

-#### Innovation

-While at TES, I have consistently advocated for new ideas and technology, and haven't been afraid to question existing implementations.
-After doing extensive research, experiementing with the technology in my free time, and making a detailed case to my team, I was able to successfully lobby to move from a Redux Saga and Redux Form frontend to a GraphQL and Apollo Client, which we estimate will remove over 2000 lines of code from our frontend codebase.
-I have also won multiple TES hackdays, including a project that added a feature to the TES Jobs Mobile app which saw a 30% increase in DAU day on day for the first week after impelmentation.

-While at Makers Academy, I successfully pitched and led a team to create [Makers Society](https://github.com/UltimateCoder00/Makers-Society), an Ethereum based blockchain application which allowed citizens to irrevocably sign a societal manifesto, send native crypto-currency to other members and vote in a participatory democracy.

-#### Ownership

-I take pride in my work, and the work of my team, and I'm always ready to help users understand and use our products better.
-That's why within 6 months joining TES I was made Project Parent of my team, making me responsible for creating and managing our team's tickets, running retros, amd being the bridge between the engineers, the product manager and the users of our application.

-I also started and regularly facilitate a weekly meditation session open to all members of the TES company.

-#### Communication

-Good communication in software engineering comes in may forms.
-Whether it's the solid grounding in Emotional Intelligence and XP programming principles I learned at Makers, the Foundation Qualification in Non-Violent Communication I've gained in my spare time, or a strong sense of clean and readable code being at the core of my development practice, the ability to communicate with others has been crucial to my career so far.
-As a result, I've been able to work effectively with other engineers, listen and engage with colleagues and users, and write code that creates value while making sense.

-Before becoming a software engineer, at Radish Fiction I was personally responsible for on-boarding and managing the most successful writer on the platform, among many others, with the CEO trusting that I could handle the egos that come with talent.
-As a freelance web designer and developer, maintaining good relationships with clients was paramount for earning repeat business.

-> "We are thrilled and it has been painless, which is not normally the way."

-<p style="text-align: right;"><em> - Sarah MacDonald, Founding Director of <a href="http://www.makewaves.media/who-we-are/">Make Waves Media</a></em></p>

 ## <a name="education"> Education </a>